Eine Hand greift in eine hölzerne Schachtel mit Mikado-Stäbchen in verschiedenen Farben auf grauem Stoffuntergrund.

 • Prepare the sticks : Take the bundle of Mikado sticks in your hand.
 The sticks should be held evenly and positioned perpendicular to the playing area.

-• Dropping Sticks : Release the sticks so they fall freely onto the playing surface.
+• Drop the sticks : Release the sticks so they fall freely onto the playing surface.
 They should randomly cross and stack on top of each other.

-1. First move : The youngest player begins the game.
-The goal is to carefully remove one stick at a time without moving any other sticks.
+1. First move : The youngest player starts the game.
+The goal is to carefully remove one stick after another without moving any other sticks.

-2. Remove the stick : Select a stick you want to remove.
-Use a steady and careful motion to remove the stick.
-You can use your fingers, the end of another stick, or a combination of both to isolate and remove the selected stick.
+2. Removing a rod : Select the rod you wish to remove.
+Use a calm and careful movement to remove the rod.
+You can use your fingers, the end of another rod, or a combination of both to isolate and remove the selected rod.

 3. Continuation of the game : The game continues with each player taking turns trying to remove sticks.